 There are three key audiences (among others) that you will likely be talking to on a daily basis.
 Each of them will have their own needs and understanding, so you will need to alter certain aspects of your communication to help engage with each in a clear way that works for them.
 These are:

-When writing directly for advisers and similar, it is okay to use abbreviations and some industry jargon as this can be a short-hand to understanding for those audiences.
-You still have to aim to be as simple and clear as possible to avoid any misunderstanding or missing instruction.
+Providers or other businesses: When writing directly for advisers and similar, it is okay to use abbreviations and some industry jargon as this can be a short-hand to understanding for those audiences.

-Here is a list of keywords and phrases to help you build out your own communications.
+Here is a list of keywords and phrases to help you build out your own communications using Verve's tone of voice.
 Try to ensure you keep these in mind or similar, when creating a new message:

 Help you out